Renter’s Insurance Is Required

 We do not keep a waiting list.

 The best way to keep on top of new listings is to frequently check our “VIEW LISTINGS” tab on the home page of our website.
 We will keep an updated list of currently available units.
 You may also feel free to call us during normal business hours for updates.

 Greentree is a no pets apartment complex.
 Section 2.12 of the lease contract reads;

 “Pets are NOT allowed on the property at any time, not even for visits.
 TENANT(S) shall pay for damages caused by the pet whether that pet is brought by them or a guest.
 Damages may include but are not limited to replacement of flooring, repaint and cleaning to remove allergens.
 Violation of this restriction will result in the immediate removal of the pet to the pound.
 Violation of this restriction is cause for eviction.”

-Greentree has on site property management for prompt and professional repairs, snow removal and apartment maintenance.
+Greentree has on site maintenance management team for prompt and professional repairs, snow removal and apartment maintenance.

 Tenants may submit maintenance requests online through their tenant portals or may call, text or email in a request.
 We have a 24 hour answering service for after hours emergencies.
 Someone (a real person) will always answer the Greentree phone number to help you with your problem.